eapl-gemugami/eapl-gemugami/README.md

 ### Hi there 👋

+I'm Manny, Sr. Developer and Designer

+- 🔭 I’m currently working on a minimalist micro-blogging
+- 💬 Ask me about Systems Design and Board games
+- 📫 How to reach me: https://eapl.me

 <!--
 **eapl-gemugami/eapl-gemugami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.